Natural Solutions for Psoriasis

 - Swollen and painful joints6,7,8

-If you have psoriasis, you may notice that symptoms might come and go, going into remission and then flaring up again.
+If you have psoriasis, you may notice that symptoms might come and go, flaring up again after a remission.
 For some people, psoriasis is more serious than for others, and can greatly affect your everyday life.
-The discomfort, pain, and embarrassment of psoriasis can interfere with work, school, household duties and social activities.9
+The discomfort, pain, and embarrassment of psoriasis can interfere with work, school, household duties, and social activities.9

 Types of Psoriasis